OSTASIEN Verlag

 • 2006

-• Angela Schottenhammer (ed.), Chinas Eintritt in die Weltpolitik.
-Außenpolitisches Handeln am Beispiel Europas und Koreas (China’s Entry into World Policy.
-Foreign Policy Behaviour in Relation to Europe and Korea).
+• Chinas Eintritt in die Weltpolitik: Außenpolitisches Handeln am Beispiel Europas und Koreas (China’s Entry into World Policy: Foreign Policy Behaviour in Relation to Europe and Korea).
 Mitteilungen des Instituts für Asienkunde 396.
 Hamburg 2006.
-179 pages.
 (E, SS, EAC, C)

-• Angela Schottenhammer und Roderich Ptak, The Perception of Maritime Space in Traditional Chinese Sources.
+• [mit Roderich Ptak] The Perception of Maritime Space in Traditional Chinese Sources.
 East Asian Maritime History, 2.
 Wiesbaden: Otto Harrassowitz 2006.
-207 pages.
 (EAC, E, SS, C)

 • 2005

-• Angela Schottenhammer (ed.), Trade and Transfer across the East Asian ‚Mediterranean‘.
+• Trade and Transfer across the East Asian ‚Mediterranean‘.
 East Asian Maritime History, 1.
 Wiesbaden: Otto Harrassowitz 2005.
-344 pages.
 (EAC, E, SS, T, C)

 • 2003